 It's important to note that if you plan to export text messages from your iPhone that may have sensitive information to your computer, then you want to make sure that your computer hard drive is encrypted for HIPAA compliance.
 Here are some suggestions for tools for Windows PCs to set up an encrypted hard drive.
 For Mac, here are instructions for using FileVault to encrypt your Mac hard drive.

-Steps for doctors or hospitals to follow in order to save, print, and archive iPhone text messages:
+Detailed Steps for any doctor to follow to save and print iPhone text messages

 Step 1 - Back up the iPhone or iPad via iTunes

 When an iPhone or iPad is plugged into any Mac or Windows computer and iTunes version 12 is running, you will see the device icon in the upper-left portion of the iTunes window.
 Select the device and a summary page will appear.